Table of Contents

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (SEOG) is designed to assist undergraduate students with the highest level of need.
-The award ranges from $100 to $1,250 per year, depending on the EFC as determined by the FAFSA.
+The award ranges from $100 to $1,250 per year, depending on the SAI as determined by the FAFSA.

 TEACH Grant